nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/DAILY_JOURNAL_SAVING_ENTRIES.md

 ## Challenge: Creating Method Abstractions

-Write a method in your API module that performs a POST and a GET, then use that method in the event listener.
+Write a new method in your API module that performs both the POST and the GET in sequence, then use that method in the event listener code.